moust/phonegap-xapkreader/README.md

 # Using

-The file is returned to a success callback as a base64 encoded string that you can use like in the example below or with the File API.
+The file is returned to a success callback as URL object that you can use like in the example below or with the File API.

 ```
-XAPKReader.get(filename, successCallback, [errorCallback]);
+XAPKReader.get(filename, successCallback, [errorCallback], [fileType]);
 ```

 ## Parameters